MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 description: "Get answers to frequently asked questions about Microsoft Graph connectors"
 ---

-# Graph connectors Frequently Asked Questions
+# Microsoft Graph connectors frequently asked questions

 ## 1. What are Microsoft Graph connectors?
 Microsoft Graph connectors increase the discoverability and engagement of your enterprise data by deeply integrating your data into the Microsoft 365 Copilot experience.
 With Graph connectors, you can make the most of your external data for functions like enriched data analysis, giving Copilot the ability to access and summarize your diverse datasets from different sources, enabling more comprehensive insights.